 Friends of Casco Bay (based in South Portland) requires use of vehicle

-Friends of Casco Bay is an independent, community-based nonprofit organization founded in 1989 to improve and protect the environmental health of Casco Bay.
-Our work involves advocacy, education, water quality monitoring, and collaborative problem solving.
-Home to the Casco BAYKEEPER®, we are a founding member of WATERKEEPER® ALLIANCE, a network of more than 200 environmental groups working to protect waters around the world.
+Friends of Casco Bay (FOCB) is an independent, community-based nonprofit organization founded in 1989 to improve and protect the environmental health of Casco Bay.
+FOCB work involves advocacy, education, water quality monitoring, and collaborative problem solving.
+Home to the Casco BAYKEEPER®, the orgianzation is a founding member of WATERKEEPER® ALLIANCE, a network of more than 200 environmental groups working to protect waters around the world.
 This fellowship provides an opportunity for students interested in a career in marine or environmental science to work with an organization that incorporates research and citizen science in seeking effective solutions for the health of the Bay.
-This summer, we are looking for a fellow to focus on one of the following possible projects:
+This summer, FOCB are looking for a fellow to focus on one of the following possible projects:

 Possible projects include: